jgarc186/UA-Nodeset-Utils-Playground/readme.md

 # UA Nodeset Utils Playground
-This is a playground for testing and playing with the UA Nodeset Utils library.
+This is a playground for testing and exploring with the [CESMII NodeSet Utilities](https://github.com/cesmii/CESMII-NodeSet-Utilities) library.

+The purpose of this project is to provide a simple way to run various scripts that utilize the NodeSet Utilities library, allowing for quick experimentation and testing of different functionalities.

+My hope is that this will be a useful tool for developers working with OPC UA nodesets, especially those who are new to the CESMII NodeSet Utilities library.

 ## Installation
 First, make sure you have dotnet 8 installed.
 You can check this by running: